Marianne Bickett

 And, those caps that have a hinge, why they make great mobiles that create interesting sounds!

 Fill larger caps with water and place in your garden for butterflies, bees, and birds to take thirsty sips!
-These are only a few ideas.
-Look under "Art Gallery" to see the plastic dress I created and please visit the tab "Plastic Pollution" for a plethora of information and resources, thank you!!!
+These are only a few ideas!
+Please send me your art projects for repurposing plastic, thanks!!

 Download the article I wrote about Our Plastic World.
 The article has information about plastic pollution and resources to learn more.
 Thank you!